Volkswagen Extended Warranty: Cost, Coverage and Plans

 Volkswagen extended warranty cost

-Here are the lowest quotes we collected for VW Drive Easy Vehicle Service Protection Platinum plans after calling different dealerships.
+The table below shows the lowest quotes we collected for VW Drive Easy Vehicle Service Protection Platinum plans after calling different dealerships.
 For context, the average extended auto warranty costs around $1,000 per year of coverage.

 Quotes for our example Golf GTI and Jetta were slightly higher than expected for newer, fairly affordable vehicles but not drastically so.
-Extended warranties for the 2019 Tiguan were cheaper, but this may be because most 2018 and 2019 VWs actually came with longer six-year/72,000-mile factory warranties.
+Extended warranties for the 2019 Tiguan were cheaper, but this may be because most 2018 and 2019 VWs actually came with longer 6-year/72,000-mile factory warranties.

 Given that VW counts extended warranty terms from each vehicle’s in-service date (when it was purchased by its first owner), a longer factory warranty means you get less out of your VW extended warranty.
 So, if we bought a VW Drive Easy Protection Plan for that 2019 Tiguan, we’d essentially be paying $2,800 for just one year or 28,000 miles of additional coverage.